 You’ve reached the Swiss page of the Global Research Alliance

-Switzerland sees the Global Research Alliance on Agricultural Greenhouse Gases (GRA) as one helpful instrument to be able to meet its ambitious mitigation goals because it expects to learn from the successful approaches of other countries and profit from mutual experience.
-It also offers to share its experiences with other countries having a similar landscape (mountainous) and climate.
-In addition, Switzerland expects and has experienced progress in research on GHG mitigation by multinational projects facilitated by the GRA.
+Switzerland is a founding member of the Global Research Alliance on Agricultural Greenhouse Gases (GRA).
+It sees the GRA as one helpful instrument to be able to meet its ambitious mitigation goals.
+Switzerland expects to learn from the successful approaches of other countries and profit from mutual experience.
+It also offers to share its experiences and scientific knowledge with other countries, particularly those that share a similar landscape and climate.
+In addition, Switzerland expects and has made considerable progress in research on GHG mitigation through participation in multi-national projects facilitated by the GRA.

 The Swiss Federal Office for Agriculture (FOAG) represents Switzerland in the GRA.

 Livestock Research Group Contactjoel.email@example.com